Mook-as/stackato-doc/user/reference/client-ref.rst

     --space

 	    The once-off space to use for the current operation, specified by name.
-This is a stackato CF v2 option.
+This is a Stackato 3 option.
 	    Cannot be used together with --space-guid.

     --token